scherepa/noaxios/README.md

-# Fetching may be done withou axios in react apps
+# Fetching may be done without axios in react apps
 ## Doing it just for learning with axios it's better